siom79/japicmp/README.md

 When your library implements interfaces or extends classes from other libraries than the JDK, you will have to add these to the class path:

-	java -cp japicmp-0.5.2-jar-with-dependencies.jar;otherLibrary.jar japicmp.JApiCmp -n new-version.jar -o old-version.jar
+	java -cp japicmp-0.5.3-jar-with-dependencies.jar;otherLibrary.jar japicmp.JApiCmp -n new-version.jar -o old-version.jar

 ###Usage maven plugin###

-The maven plugin can be included in the pom.xml file of your artifact in the following way:
+The maven plugin can be included in the pom.xml file of your artifact in the following way (requires maven >= 3.0.3):

     <build>
         <plugins>
             <plugin>
                 <groupId>com.github.siom79.japicmp</groupId>
                 <artifactId>japicmp-maven-plugin</artifactId>
-                <version>0.5.2</version>
+                <version>0.5.3</version>
                 <configuration>
                     <oldVersion>
                         <dependency>
                             <groupId>japicmp</groupId>
                             <artifactId>japicmp-test-v1</artifactId>
-                            <version>0.5.2</version>
+                            <version>0.5.3</version>
                         </dependency>
                     </oldVersion>
                     <newVersion>